KaleoSoftware/documentation.kaleosoftware.com/docs/SSO SAML Guide.md

 First, Enable Salesforce as an identity provider [here](https://help.salesforce.com/apex/HTViewHelpDoc?id=identity_provider_enable.htm&language=nl)

-Once that is complete, download the certificate to your local computer. *Remeber where you downloaded this.
+Once that is complete, download the certificate to your local computer. *Remember where you downloaded this.
 We will need it for the next step.*

 <image src="/images/SF-Download-Certificate.png" width="800px" />